kuranov/minesweeper-ts/README.md

 * If there are no mines around the cell, reveal all cells around it and and all cells around any adjacent empty cell.

-Shift button + Left Mouse Click puts or removes a flag on that cell. (and updates the number of remaining flags)
+Shift button + Left Mouse Click puts or removes a flag on that cell (and updates the number of remaining flags).

 Display alert if player tries to add a flag but he does not have any remaining flags.